MatthiasValvekens/certomancer/docs/config.md

 `cert-repo`.
 If the service is provided by a plugin, `<service-type>` is set to the label of the service plugin (`some-plugin` or `some-other-plugin` in the example from earlier).

-A particular service type can have one or more endpoints, each with a unique URL associated to them.
+A particular service type can have one or more endpoints, each with a unique URL associated to it.
 This URL is determined by Certomancer, and cannot be configured.
 Typically, such a URL takes the form `/<arch-label>/<service-type>/<endpoint-label>`.
 For example, the OCSP responder in the above example would be assigned the URL